threefoldfoundation/info_sdk/src/develop/code/container/code_container.md

 zos.container.create(node_id={string},    # node_id to deploy the Flist
-     network_name={string},  # network_name deployed on the node (node could have multiple private networks) ip_address={string},   # one IP address in the range of the chosen network_name on the node Flist={string},    # Flist of the container you want to install, htttp hub location. capacity_pool_id={integer}, # pool_id of where the capacity for container deployment is to be used from interactive={Bolean},   # True of False.
+     network_name={string},  # network_name deployed on the node (node could have multiple private networks) ip_address={string},   # one IP address in the range of the chosen network_name on the node flist={string},    # Flist of the container you want to install, htttp hub location. capacity_pool_id={integer}, # pool_id of where the capacity for container deployment is to be used from interactive={Bolean},   # True of False.
 When True the entrypoint start commend is ignored and a web interface to the coreX process will de started instead cpu={integer},    # number of logical cores